 The Gateway Chapter of the Cystic Fibrosis Foundation is a fundraising arm, whose purpose is to advance fundraising efforts, research and community awareness for children and adults living with Cystic Fibrosis in the St. Louis area.
 Having family members afflicted with the disease, Matt Devoti works tirelessly to assist the foundation.
 For many years, he has been a key planner and ‘co-host’ of the Gateway CFF Annual Wine Opener and has biked several times in the local CFF Cycle For Life event.
 His steadfast commitment to the foundation led to an invitation to join the board of directors in 2012.
 In 2014, Gateway CFF honored Matt with the Outstanding Advocate Award.
 In 2017, Matt took the reigns as Board President.
 During his tenure as president, the annual Wine Opener had its most successful year to-date – raising over $100,000 for the local chapter.
 Recently, the Gateway chapter and the national Board of Trustees appointed Matt to the Cystic Fibrosis Foundation’s National Leadership Council.
 Matt currently serves on the foundation’s Executive Board.
 The firm has also been a major supporter of Gateway CFF for many years – serving as a corporate sponsor for two of the foundation’s main fundraisers, The Wine Opener and the ‘Reach For A Star’ gala.

 St. Martha’s Hall helps abused women and their children break the cycle of violence in their lives by offering safe, confidential shelter and services.
 The services provided enable battered women and their children to move beyond the violence and seek a new path of healing and hope.
 Partner Matt Devoti served as a member of the board of directors from 2012 to 2018.
 Over the years, the firm has hosted several collection drives for the shelter.
-With the help of clients, colleagues, friends and family, the firm was able to donate over 300 boxes of cereal and over 200 rolls of toilet paper to the shelter.
+With the help of clients, colleagues, friends and family, the firm was able to donate over 300 boxes of cereal, over 200 rolls of toilet paper and paper towels to the shelter.